-Condominium management boards are prescribed in Clause 1 of Article 71 Article 72 of the Housing Law.
+Building Owner's Committees are prescribed in Clause 1 of Article 71 Article 72 of the Housing Law.
 The composition of a condominium management board is provided as follows:

 b/ For a single-owner condominium, the Management Board shall be composed of the owner and representatives of condominium users.

 Condominium management boards shall operate on the principles of collectivism and make decisions by majority.